Lake Baikal: Ecotourism

 The second tourist season is summer, which lets tourists dive deeper into virgin Baikal nature.
 Hiking trails become open, many of them cross two mountain ranges: Baikal Range on the western side and Barguzin Range on the eastern side of Baikal.

 Small tourist vessels operate in the area, availing bird-watching, animal-watching (especially Baikal seal), and fishing.
-Water in the lake stays extremely cold in most places (does not exceed 10 C most of the year), but in a few gulfs like Chivirkuy, it can be comfortable for swimming.
+Water in the lake stays extremely cold in most places (does not exceed 10 °C most of the year), but in a few gulfs like Chivirkuy, it can be comfortable for swimming.

 Olkhon's most-populated village Khuzhir is an ecotourist destination.
 Baikal has always been popular in Russia and CIS-countries, but in 2014 Baikal saw an influx of visitors from China and Europe.

 Environmental concerns

 Environmentalists have previously acknowledged pollution at Lake Baikal.
-It faces a series of detrimental phenomena including the disappearance of the omul fish, the rapid growth of putrid algae and the death of endemic species of sponges across its area.
+It faces a series of detrimental phenomena including the decline of the omul fish, the rapid growth of putrid algae and the death of endemic species of sponges across its area.
 Environmental advocacy for the lake began in the late 1950s.
 Since 2010, more than 15,000 metric tons of toxic waste have flowed into the lake.